 Students pursuing a public service career may have the option to eventually convert student loans to grants.
 Your employer may also offer incentive programs where loans become grants if you remain with your company for a set period of time, such as five or 10 years.

 Many programs that convert loans to grants are geared toward students pursuing a specific career.
-These conversion programs generally only cover federal loans, not loans from private lenders or personal loans.
+These conversion programs generally only cover federal loans, not loans from private lenders or personal loans with bad credit records.

 Students pursuing a teaching degree can request loan conversion from the TEACH Grant.
 The TEACH Grant offers up to $4,000 per year toward loan conversion after requirements are met.
 In order to qualify for the $4,000 benefit, you must meet the following requirements:

 Failure to meet these requirements will result in your grants becoming converted to Direct Unsubsidized Loans.
 Your school may also have additional requirements, such as maintaining a 3.25 GPA or scoring about the 75th percentile on a college admissions test.

 Some companies offer programs where employees can have loans converted to grants after a set period.
 You may qualify in as little as one year, though some companies expect five to 10 years of service.
 You can find information about these programs by contacting the human resources department at your employer or searching the websites of potential employers.

 Hospitals often offer programs like this, as well as sign-on bonuses and student loan forgiveness programs.
 The medical field is rapidly growing, so health care graduates are in demand.
 Employers must offer competitive benefits to get recent graduates to apply.